Starrybelle15/Tech-Internship/Medbot/Documentation.md

 1. Easy interface for non-developers
 2. Instant deployment in notebooks
 3. Native support for markdown & chat history
+These are some of the reasons I chose to use gradio for the interface of the chatbot.

 6. 🤗 DEPLOYMENT ON HUGGING FACE SPACES